libops/docs/docs/development/index.md

 ![Demonstration of viewing deployment status in GitHub](../assets/img/check-deployment.gif)

-While only using git to make code changes is certainly supported, often it's quicker and easier to use SFTP to iterate on a new feature in a LibOps environment.
+While only using git to make code changes is certainly supported, often it's quicker and easier to use SFTP to iterate on a new feature in a libops environment.
 To do so, you will want to configure your IDE.

 ### Configure your IDE for SFTP

-To help you quickly iterate on new features for your site, you can use an SFTP plugin in your IDE to automatically upload code changes from your local machine to any non-production LibOps environment.
+To help you quickly iterate on new features for your site, you can use an SFTP plugin in your IDE to automatically upload code changes from your local machine to any non-production libops environment.

 First, you'll need to configure you local machine to connect to your environment.
-The `libops` CLI has an easy utility to configure your `~/.ssh/config` for LibOps.
+The `libops` CLI has an easy utility to configure your `~/.ssh/config` for libops.
 To do so, you can run the command

 ```
 cd path/to/your/libops/site
 sitectl config-ssh -e development
 ```

-This will populate your `~/.ssh/config` so any SSH client can establish a connection to your LibOps development environment at the hostname `development.YOUR-LIBOPS-ID.site`.
+This will populate your `~/.ssh/config` so any SSH client can establish a connection to your libops development environment at the hostname `development.YOUR-LIBOPS-ID.site`.

 An example SFTP config for VSCode for your development environment is already configured in your site's GitHub repository.
-If you're using VSCode, and followed the instructions above, you should now be able to make edits on your LibOps development environment.
+If you're using VSCode, and followed the instructions above, you should now be able to make edits on your libops development environment.
 Other SFTP Plugins can be configured similarly.
 The values needed to connect are

 ```
 user: coder